Margarita-Simeonova/Conditional-Statements-Advanced/README.md

 Output:

+########

+04. Fishing Boat:

+Tony and his friends love to go fishing and are so passionate about fishing that they decide to go fishing by boat.
+The price for renting the boat depends on the season and the number of fishermen:

+Depending on the season:

+• The price for renting the boat in spring is 3000 BGN;

+• The price for renting the boat in summer and autumn is 4200 BGN;

+• The price for renting the boat in winter is 2600 BGN.

+Depending on the number of the group, there is a different discount:

+• If the group is up to 6 people inclusive - a 10% discount;

+• If the group is from 7 to 11 people inclusive - a 15% discount;

+• If the group is from 12 and up - a 25% discount.

+Fishermen benefit from an additional 5% discount if they are an even number, unless it is autumn - then they do not have an additional discount, which is calculated after deducting the discount according to the above criteria.

+Write a program that calculates whether the fishermen will collect enough money.

+Input:

+Three lines are read from the console:

+• Budget of the group - an integer;

+• Season - text: "Spring", "Summer", "Autumn" or "Winter";

+• Number of fishermen - an integer.

+Output:

+The following is printed on the console:

+• If the budget is sufficient:

+"Yes!
+You have {the remaining money} leva left."

+• If the budget IS NOT sufficient:

+"Not enough money!
+You need {the amount that is not enough} leva."

 · If their budget is sufficient - "Hey, you have a great garden with {number of flowers} {type of flowers} and {remaining amount} leva left.";

 · If their budget is NOT enough - "Not enough money, you need {necessary amount} leva more.".